LLNL/dataracebench/README.md

 N1,N5  | targetparallelfor-orig-no.c       | New        | data races in loops offloaded to accelerators
 N3     | taskdep1-orig-no.c                | New        | OpenMP task with depend clauses to avoid data races

+## Authors

+DataRaceBench was created by Chunhua Liao, Pei-Hung Lin, Joshua Asplund, Markus Schordan, and Ian Karlin.

+## Release

+DataRaceBench is released under a BSD license.
+For more details see the file LICENSE.txt.
+The microbenchmarks marked 'Polyhedral' in above table were generated as optimization variants of benchmarks from the PolyOpt benchmark suite.
+For those benchmarks see the license file LICENSE.OSU.txt.

+`LLNL-CODE-732144`